Lagoon (amusement park): 2010–present

-In 2010, Lagoon revamped its Ferris wheel, Sky Scraper.
-It was dismantled after the 2009 season, and reopened with a new coat of paint in April 2010.
-As a result of the economic crisis, Lagoon did not install a new ride that season.
-Instead, the park improved its entertainment division with several new shows.
-In 2011, Lagoon installed another family roller coaster, named BomBora.
-The coaster was created by a group of manufacturers and Lagoon itself, and has a height of 45 ft, as well as a theme based on 1960s surfing.
 In 2012, Lagoon installed a ride called Air Race.
 In 2013, Lagoon began work on a new coaster at the site of the former Top Eliminator.
 Two new family rides opened for the 2013 season, Tipsey Tea Cups and Red Rock Rally, both of which were manufactured by Zamperla.
 In 2014, Lagoon continued work on a new coaster, building vertically throughout the entire operating season.
 With much of its focus on the new coaster, no new rides were added this year.
 Due to maintenance problems, Lagoon-A-Beach's old Rip-Curl slide was replaced with a new slide of the same name.
 At a press conference on September 4, 2014, Lagoon officially announced Cannibal, a new roller coaster for the 2015 season.
-On July 2, 2015, Cannibal opened, featuring a 208 ft elevator lift hill, a 116° beyond vertical drop, three inversions, and a top speed of 70 mph.
+On July 2, 2015, Cannibal opened, featuring a 197 ft elevator lift hill, a 116° beyond vertical drop, three inversions, and a top speed of 70 mph.

 Shortly after Cannibal's opening, the park began the early planning stages of Primordial.
 In 2016, Lagoon did not add any attractions.
 However, extensive work was done on Spider.
 In 2017, a mural by Sril Art was created at the park.
 Two new rides were added to Kiddieland: Flying Tigers and Ruka Safari.
 In 2018, the Roller Coaster was re-tracked.
 A new ride opened in Kiddieland called Engine 86 in 2020.
 On December 18, 2021, a fire broke out at the Carousel Candy shop.
 The fire rekindled that evening and subsequently destroyed the candy shop and the adjacent Scamper, a miniature bumper cars ride.
 In 2023, Lagoon opened Primordial, a 4D interactive dark ride roller coaster, after eight years of development and construction.
 The attraction is located inside an artificial mountain and includes multiple ride endings.
 In late 2024, construction fences were put in place on the site of the former Log Flume attraction, featuring a banner for a new themed area entitled The District.
 In November 2024, Lagoon announced that The District would include three new rides when it opened.
-One of these rides was announced on November 21st in a social media post as SteamWorx, an ART Wild Swing.
-This was followed by a second announcement on November 26th of a Zamperla NebulaZ titled Time Tinker.
+One of these rides was announced on November 21st in a social media post as SteamWorx, an ART Engineering Wild Swing.
+This was followed by a second announcement on November 26th of a Zamperla NebulaZ called Time Tinker.
 On January 3, 2025, Lagoon announced that the third ride would be a "reimagining" of an existing ride, with the former Helicopters attraction being rethemed as Rivets and Rotors.
 Cliffhanger was also removed.